 Data analysis

-Delve into the data you have on customer interactions, sales, and feedback.
+Dive into your data on customer interactions, sales, and feedback.
 Analyze patterns to understand preferences and customize your engagement strategies to match customer expectations and improve satisfaction.

 Here are a few examples of metrics you can track and analyze to boost customer engagement: